x-coderx/Devsearch/README.md

 # Devsearch
-A socail platform for developers where they can connect with same work oriented engineers.
+A social platform for developers where they can connect with same work oriented engineers.
 Devs can show off their technical skills by flaunting their awesome projects.

 ## Functionalities :
 ### 1. New user need to SignUp and existing users need to SignIn to access all functionalities.